 I cannot say enough about how comfortable I was here and how well treated I was by the staff.
 I had heard so many wonderful things about the owners, but in the end, the gentleman owner ended up not being on-site, and sadly I did not get a chance to meet him.
 I think it says a lot about the owners by how wonderfully trained their staff was and how smooth things went when they are not around.
 The staff took care of everything I needed and they were very pleasant, reminding me of that southern charm that I love and came to the South to experience.

-So there you have it, a few spots along the way in this charming, yet quirky town of St. Augustine, FL.
-Many more photos of St. Augustine’s Hotel Ponce de Leon (aka Flagler College) on PointsandTravel’s photo album page.
+You can find many more photos of St. Augustine’s Hotel Ponce de Leon (aka Flagler College) on PointsandTravel’s photo album page.

 Disclosure: This road trip to St. Augustine was sponsored by Florida Historic Coast, the official tourism board to St. Augustine.